vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-30-codility-lessions-in-bash.md

 minavg 4 2 2 5 1 5 8
 ```
-The [triangle exercise](https://codility.com/programmers/task/triangle/) is actually the first one making bash shine a bit.
+The [triangle exercise](https://codility.com/programmers/task/triangle/) is actually the first one making bash shine ... a bit.
 Making an array out of an input string and sort it numerically in one line is not bad at all.
 Took me literally 2 minutes to solve it, especially because they've put `O(n log n)` into expected complexity.
-As one of my professors used to say if your math teacher asks you 'which number' the right answer is most probably 0, sometimes 1.
+As one of my professors used to say if your math teacher asks you 'which number' the right answer is almost always "0", sometimes "1".

 ```bash
 function triangle {